sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

 {% include portfolio-panel.md
   metadata="Data synthesis"
-  heading="Trying to make sense of it all" content="We had a whole lot of data to sift through.
-Again, this became a community effort, involving a number of community researchers, some of whom had been involved in the sessions.
+  heading="Trying to make sense of it all" content="Once we'd finished talking to 17 users, we had a whole lot of data to sift through.
+I lead the more community researchers in the analysis.

   To coordinate the [synthesis of data](https://paper.dropbox.com/doc/Research-synthesis-plan-of-attack--AhRBMJ6bHU2AIWTVQmw8BodgAg-ujM9Z3MS42quQyv0FP33M), I created a [database to code notes & observations](https://airtable.com/invite/l?inviteId=invgIkmtbjmxHSynX&inviteToken=00f6685b5b2a2934ad87a61af6638723c95f08d38f8e2e350f0df2b33d784df2) in a structured way.
-I asked for volunteers and then assigned each volunteer to a session, which they were responsible for encoding.
-Researchers pulled out:
+I assigned each researcher to a session, which they were responsible for encoding.
+Researchers pulled out: stories and quotes; tasks, motivations, emotions, drives; insights and pain points.

-  - Stories
-  - Tasks, motivations, emotions, drives
-  - Insights and pain points

   Once the data was encoded, I configured different views to start looking for patterns.
 I discovered behaviour-based segmentation groups in the data and split it that way, then focussed on determining patterns across the segments." image="/assets/img/site-building-study/insights-database.png"